HamoudyAwada/HamoudyAwada/README.md

 I'm currently learning and *cultivating* the skills necessary to become an excellent UX/UI or product designer, although I'm open to **any** and **all** opportunites!
 Currently I'm looking for any chances to expand my portfolio of knowledge and experience!
-If you'd like to contact me to ask any questions or extend an opportunity, you can contact me at Mohamad.Awada04@outlook.com
+If you'd like to contact me to ask any questions or extend an opportunity, you can contact me at Mohamad.Awada04@outlook.com My current plan entails my graduation from my program in May of 2026, but before that, I intend to:
+1. Grow my network
+2. Expand my skill set
+3. Form meaningful connections
+4. And gain as much experience as I can